PanosKatsaras/ASP.NETCore-MVC-BookShopWeb/README.md

 This project is an ASP.NET Core application with SQL Server Database connection,

-CRUD Operations and Register/Login with Email and Password credentials with use of ASP.NET Core Identity.
+CRUD Operations and Register/Login with Email and Password credentials and use of ASP.NET Core Identity.

 You can Create/Edit/Delete your Products or your Categories only if you are authenticated User.